CODAIT/MAX-cloud-deployment-cheatsheets/google-cloud/README.md

 # Deploy a MAX model-serving microservice on Google Cloud Platform

-This document describes how to deploy the MAX model-serving microservices on Google Cloud Platform's [Kubernetes Engine](https://cloud.google.com/kubernetes-engine/).
+This document describes how to deploy deep learning models from the [Model Asset Exchange](https://developer.ibm.com/exchanges/models/) as model-serving microservices on [Google Kubernetes Engine](https://cloud.google.com/kubernetes-engine/).

-> Note: The Kubernetes Engine service is not free.

 ### Prerequisites